Constititution and powers of the visitor, role of the visitor, procedures for an appeal.

 - The Visitor of [Ulster University] shall not have jurisdiction in respect of any dispute relating to a member of the academic staff which concerns his appointment or employment or the termination of his appointment or employment.

-- Paragraph (1) above shall not be taken to prevent any person who is the Visitor of [ Ulster University]:
+- In accordance with procedures established in pursuance of Article 4 (i)(d) and (e), paragraph (1) above shall not be taken to prevent any person who is the Visitor of [Ulster University]:

 - from hearing or determining appeals; or